brainiac/eqemu-env/README.md

-This is a development environment for the EQEmulator project based on Ubuntu 12.04 (Precise PAngolin 32bit)
+This is a development environment for the EQEmulator project based on Ubuntu 12.04 (Precise Pangolin 32bit).
+It will set up everything required to run an eqemu development server.

-Currently it does the following:
-* checks out maps
-* checks out quests
-* creates initial database

-This is a work in progress.
-Server configuration is still a TODO.
+If you don't have Vagrant, install that first.
+Find it at http://www.vagrantup.com Then do:

+    $ vagrant up

+Once the VM is up and running, you can then ssh into the vm and start the environment construction:

+    $ vagrant ssh

+    $ scripts/eqemu_initial_setup.sh --with-source

+Currently, the --with-source argument is required, but in the future downloading source inside the VM will be optional.
+Instead, you will be able to provide the source from the host.

+The idea is that you can edit the source on your host machine, and build/run the source in the vm.